Triaz Side Effects

 Applies to benzoyl peroxide topical: topical bar, topical cream, topical foam, topical gel/jelly, topical liquid, topical lotion, topical pad, topical soap, topical solution

-As well as its needed effects, benzoyl peroxide topical (the active ingredient contained in Triaz) may cause unwanted side effects that require medical attention.
+Along with its needed effects, benzoyl peroxide topical (the active ingredient contained in Triaz) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Painful irritation of skin, including burning, blistering, crusting, itching, severe redness, or swelling